 Pell Grant eligible students will be identified and block grants determined based on the student’s Expected Family Contribution (EFC) as calculated by the student’s FAFSA.
 Block grant calculation is determined as a percentage of the spring Pell Grant award or potential Pell amount for students not receiving financial aid but enrolled in a program.

-10% of fall 2021 Pell Grant (based on Financial Aid EFC) awarded for eligible students as defined above:
+10% of Spring 2022 Pell Grant (based on Financial Aid EFC) awarded for eligible students as defined above: